The Power of a Game to Divide a Fanbase

 On June 14, 2013, Naughty Dog released a game that would change the lives of those who played it for a long time.

 It became a cult-like classic console action-adventure, survival horror video game—one that surpassed the expectations of both audiences and critics alike.
-It was an immersive game built on a fictional post-apocalyptic era for players to explore.
-It gained a tremendous amount of positive support from players, especially the ones you can find on video streaming applications/websites like YouTube.
+It was an immersive game built in a fictional post-apocalyptic era for players to explore.
+It gained a tremendous amount of positive support from players, especially the ones you can find on video streaming applications/websites like Twitch, Discord, or YouTube.
 The game's gameplay and beautiful graphics left its players in awe, and the narrative, storytelling, and bond built between the players and characters made it a hit.
 It became such a trend that, until today, people still find hidden or subtle clues within the game to expand their known knowledge of the game.

 How It All Started

 The Last of Us is an action-adventure survival horror console video game for those of you who don't know what it is.
-It's a game set on a fictional post-apocalyptic era about a story of two characters in a world that had been ravaged by a powerful disease.
+It's a game set in a fictional post-apocalyptic era about a story of two characters in a world that had been ravaged by a powerful disease.

 The entirety of the game begins when a mutated strain of fungus that infects the majority of the world's population.
 This fungus can infect humans until it gains control of their brains, leaving them with the urge to be extremely violent and cannibalistic for flesh.
-The disease spread like wildfire on dry forests.
+The disease spread like wildfire in dry forests.

 The fungus is based on a real-world fungus, the cordyceps.
 Unlike in the game, it can only infect smaller insects and creatures like ants, fruit flies, and beetles.
 It was theorized or believed through various documents found in the game that the infection originated in South America.
 It spread when chimps or monkeys ingested fruits with ants infected with the cordyceps fungus.
-Their excrements were dropped on the floors of nearby livestock or farm factories, with chickens or pigs, and the livestock was then exported to various locations on the world for daily human consumption.
+Their excrement was dropped on the floors of nearby livestock or farm factories with chickens or pigs.
+The livestock was then exported to various locations of the world for daily human consumption.

 The Story That Stuck to the Core